Developers

 Linux Everywhere

 Do you Google?
 You use Linux!
-Do you do shop at Amazon?
+Do you shop at Amazon?
 You use Linux!
 Do you have a router for your home network?
 Do you have NAS (Network Attached Storage) on your home network for shared backups?
 Do you own a Logitech Squeezebox?
 Do you Tivo your shows?
 How about a smartphone (not iPhone)?
-Linux, Linux, Linux, Linux and probably Linux.
+Linux, Linux, Linux, Linux, and probably Linux.

 Everyday Uses

 Every time you use Google, you tap into an amazing network of modified Linux servers.
-Estimates range in the mid to high hundreds of thousands of Linux servers at your service.
-Google created search as we know it (all due respect to Alta Vista, et al, for their groundwork).
+Estimates range in the mid- to high hundreds of thousands of Linux servers at your service.
+Google created search as we know it (all due respect to Alta Vista et al. for their groundwork).
 Linux gave Google the technology to get it done.

 Amazon, the world leader for online retail, bet its company on Linux around 2001.
 It would appear that Amazon’s success shows Linux to be a good bet.